God’s Amazing Pharmacy

 Today’s research shows that when a woman eats one avocado a week, it balances hormones, sheds unwanted birth weight, and prevents cervical cancers.
 And how profound is this?
 It takes exactly nine months to grow an avocado from blossom to ripened fruit.
 There are over 14,000 photolytic chemical constituents of nutrition in each one of these foods (modern science has only studied and named about 141 of them).

 Onions look like the body’s cells.
 Today’s research shows onions help clear waste materials from all of the body cells.
 They even produce tears that wash the epithelial layers of the eyes.
-A working companion, Garlic, also helps eliminate waste materials and dangerous free radicals from the body.

 The Holidays are a time for Food, Family & Friends.
 Many of us gain unnecessary weight due to all these party’s and get-togethers.
 So when we are at the buffet tables staring at all those goodies, lets try to pick the foods that are healthier for us.